developer-zebra/developer-zebra-site/src/ekd/1-4/guide/usage/index.md

 ### Canned text

-A list of "canned text" or predefined responses can be assigned to any key and appear in a pop-up list when that key is pressed.
+A list of Canned text or predefined responses can be assigned to any key and appear in a pop-up list when that key is pressed.
 This can help improve the speed and accuracy of responses when using Enterprise Keyboard.
 Tapping on a predefined response enters the text into the focused field as if it had been typed in manually.

-`IMPORTANT:` **Use of the plus sign (+) in "Canned text" list items can cause unpredictable behavior**.
+`IMPORTANT:` **Use of the plus sign (+) in Canned text list items can cause unpredictable behavior**.

 **Example Responses**:
 * "I'm in a meeting...please call back later"